Brave Little Tailor

-Brave Little Tailor is a 1938 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
+Brave Little Tailor is a 1938 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures, being shown in theaters with Fugitives for a Night.
 It is an adaptation of the fairy tale The Valiant Little Tailor with Mickey Mouse in the title role.
-It was directed by Bill Roberts and features original music by Albert Hay Malotte.
-The voice cast includes Walt Disney as Mickey, Marcellite Garner as Minnie, and Eddie Holden as the Giant.
+It was directed by Bill Roberts and Burt Gillett and features original music by Albert Hay Malotte.
+The voice cast includes Walt Disney as Mickey, and Eddie Holden as the Giant.
 It was the 103rd short in the Mickey Mouse film series to be released, and the fifth for that year.

-The film was nominated for the Academy Award for Best Animated Short Film at the 11th Academy Awards in 1939, but lost to Ferdinand the Bull, another short by Disney.
+The film was nominated for the Academy Award for Best Animated Short Film at the 11th Academy Awards in 1939 but lost to Ferdinand the Bull, another short by Disney.
 In 1994, it was listed as the 26th greatest cartoon of all time by members of the animation field in a list compiled for the book The 50 Greatest Cartoons.